SasanLabs/VulnerableApp/docs/DesignDocumentation.md

 # Technical Design Documentation

-While designing VulnerableApp, major emphasis was given on **Ease of adding Vulnerabilities** such that developers of Vulnerability Scanners need to put minimal effort for adding new Vulnerabilities for testing there payloads/attack vectors.
+While designing VulnerableApp, major emphasis was given on **Ease of adding Vulnerabilities** such that developers of Vulnerability Scanners need to put minimal effort for adding new Vulnerabilities for testing their payload/attack vectors.

 ## Design:
 UserInterface for VulnerableApp is driven from backend endpoint "/allEndPointJson" which provides entire information about all the Vulnerabilities present in the VulnerableApp.
 This information is dynamic and is generated from the annotations present over the java class.

 ### Annotations:
-There are 3 annotations which are driving entire VunerableApp, specifically UserInterface, Vulnerability definition for **Scanners**, Exposing Vulnerabilities and its help etc.
+There are 3 annotations which are driving entire VulnerableApp, specifically UserInterface, Vulnerability definition for **Scanners**, Exposing Vulnerabilities and its help etc.

 1. VulnerableAppRestController
 2. VulnerableAppRequestMapping